 You may not be playing competitively, but everyone likes to win, right?
 Read on to discover some of the most common golf mistakes you could be making.

 Your overemphasizing power and distance - A lot of new players have a tendency to swing too hard.
 It is of little surprise.
 Over the past few decades, golf has evolved.
 Accuracy and finesse used to be the two most important qualities golfers were after; now it seems that distance has jumped above them.
 You can see this with a lot of modern equipment; it is designed with distance in mind.
 This leads new players to assume they need to swing really hard.
 In fact, ball speed does not necessarily increase overall distance.
 You will lose your tempo and balance if you swing too hard, and this will be detrimental to control and distance.
+Additionally, a great way to get your golf score down is to use a rangefinder.
+There are plenty of good ones out there, but if you want a truly unbiased review of different rangefinders, visit hartleyhillsgolf.com/best-golf-rangefinders.

 You don’t maintain your club’s grooves - If you feel like you struck the golf ball perfectly with the necessary backspin, yet you haven’t got the results you expected, it could simply be because you haven’t maintained your clubs well.
 Check your club’s grooves to ensure they are clean and neat.